Uhuru Moiloa

-Dikgang "Uhuru" Moiloa is a South African politician who was Gauteng's Member of the Executive Council (MEC) for Local Government and Human Settlements from March 2018 to May 2019.
-He represented the African National Congress in the Gauteng Provincial Legislature from 1999 to 2019 and was formerly the Deputy Speaker in the legislature from 2014 to 2018.
+Dikgang "Uhuru" Moiloa (1958 or 1959 – 29 August 2025) was a South African politician who was Gauteng's Member of the Executive Council (MEC) for Local Government and Human Settlements from March 2018 to May 2019.
+He represented the African National Congress in the Gauteng Provincial Legislature from 1999 to 2019 and was the Deputy Speaker in the legislature from 2014 to 2018.

 Early life and activism

 Moiloa grew up in Dinokana, a region in the former Transvaal which was part of the Bophuthatswana bantustan during apartheid until it was incorporated into the North West province after 1994.
 He attended Dinokana Secondary School and said that the turning point of his political life was a lecture given at the school by anti-apartheid activist Onkgopotse Tiro.
 Moiloa was active in a local students' association while in high school.
 In December 1977, in the aftermath of the 1976 Soweto uprising and Bophuthatswana's declaration of independence, he left Dinokana for Johannesburg in present-day Gauteng province.

 He subsequently became active in the anti-apartheid movement, including as a founding member of the Congress of South African Students in 1979, and he was arrested and trialled by the apartheid government for participating in a march in honour of activist Solomon Mahlangu.
 After his release, in the 1980s, he joined the African National Congress (ANC) underground.